X

 Aditya

-Yeah, thanks for the follow up.
-So we had set up two lines for gloves.
-So if you just help us understand when can we see full utilization for these two lines and we were supposed to order more lines.
-So what is the status on the same.
+Thanks for the follow-up.
+So we had set up 2 lines for gloves.
+So if you could just help us understand when can we see full utilization for these 2 lines?
+And we were supposed to order more lines.
+So what is the status on the same?

 Rohit Mall